ThatsVie/atlas-smiling-school/README.md

 ## Technologies Used

-- **HTML5**: For structuring the content.
+- **HTML5**: For structuring the content of the web pages.
-- **CSS3**: For styling the webpage, including custom styles and Bootstrap integration.
+- **CSS3**: For styling the web pages, including custom styles and integrating Bootstrap to ensure a consistent design.
-- **Bootstrap 4.4.1**: For responsive design and components like the navbar and carousel.
+- **Bootstrap 4.4.1**: For creating a responsive design and utilizing components such as the navbar, carousel, buttons, forms, and grid system.
-- **Google Fonts**: To enhance the typography with fonts like Source Sans Pro and Coiny.
+- **Google Fonts**: To enhance typography using fonts like Source Sans Pro and Coiny.
+- **JavaScript**: For interactive elements and functionalities, such as the Bootstrap Carousel and navigation.
+- **jQuery**: To simplify JavaScript tasks and enhance the dynamic behavior of the web pages.
+- **Figma**: For the initial design and layout of the web pages, providing a visual guide for the implementation.

 ## Homepage `index.html`